For much of the past ten years, startup culture has been driven by a pretty simple logic:

 The rise of the “two-speed” UK startup economy

-Britain’s venture market increasingly resembles a two-speed system.
+Britain’s venture market appears increasingly like a two-speed system.

-According to Beauhurst and Tech Nation reporting, the number of deals completed across parts of the UK ecosystem has fallen even while larger, high-conviction rounds continue closing.
+Reporting from Beauhurst and Tech Nation reveals that although larger, high-conviction rounds are still closing, the number of deals completed across parts of the UK ecosystem has dropped.

-the UK startup market is simultaneously healthy and difficult.
+the UK startup market is a vibrant and difficult one.

-That dynamic explains why some founders continue announcing enormous rounds while others quietly struggle with:
+This dynamic explains why some founders keep announcing monster rounds while others quietly struggle with:

 • bridge financing,